-First Monday is one of the first openly accessible, peer–reviewed journals on the Internet, solely devoted to the Internet.
-Since its start in May 1996, First Monday has published 1,553 papers in 239 issues, written by 2,161 different authors.
-First Monday is indexed in Communication Abstracts, Computer & Communications Security Abstracts, DoIS, eGranary Digital Library, INSPEC, Information Science & Technology Abstracts, LISA, PAIS, Scopus, and other services.
+First Monday is one of the first openly accessible, peer–reviewed journals solely devoted to research about the Internet.
+First Monday has published 1,594 papers in 244 issues, written by 2,216 different authors, over the past 20 years.

 |Also this month|

 Audience constructed genre with Instagram: Street art and graffiti